Deviant-Designs/channel-chopper/README.md

 ## Thankyou's
 I need to say thanks to both Georgexx and Onwrikbaar as they showed me the light with the MOC3023's

-## Discord
+## Links
 [Discord](https://discord.gg/6kjEPdq)

-### If you like what we do and want to support us then please consider the following options
+If you like what we do and want to support us then please consider the following options

 [Patreon](https://www.patreon.com/deviantdesigns)

 [Ko-Fi - if you'd rather a one off donation](https://www.Ko-fi.com/deviantdesigns)